LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** N/A

 **Description:** Specifies the name of the text file that contains orbit information of satellites.
 TLE stands for a two-line element set, which is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time, the epoch.
-By using TLE of a satellite, LDAR-Sim can estimate the postion of satellite above earth at specific time.
+By using TLE of a satellite, LDAR-Sim can estimate the position of satellite above earth at specific time.

 **Notes on acquisition:** It is only required for satellite.